abhishekarya1/Hash-Define-myNotes/content/spring-boot/concepts.md

 // setter-based injection: set item to a store store.setIem(item);

-// field-based injection: inject an item field in store using Reflection
+// field-based injection: inject an item field in store using Reflection (set field - new Item())
 @Autowired
 Item item;
 ```